jasonwoodford/JDigi/README.md

 customized for the architecture and programmer being used.

-For example, the currently supported platform for AVR is the ATMega2560 *Arduino Mega*, using a parallel port "Pony STK200" programmer.
-To build the project, change to the __ports/avr__ folder and
+For example, the currently supported platform for AVR is the ATMega2560 *Arduino Mega*, using a parallel port *Pony STK200* programmer.
+To build the project, change to the __ports/avr__ folder and:

+1. Edit the various header files to suit your particular setup.
+2. Edit the local Makefile for the programming interface and part ID.
+3. Build the code: `make`.
+4. Document the code: `make doxygen`.
+5. Upload the code: `make progdude app=jdigi`.
+6. Verify the upload: `make progdudetest app=jdigi`.
+7. Upload EEPROM code using `make progdudeee app=jdigi`.